-Our Fair Pay petition for aged care nurses has reached the target of 15,000 signatures over a month – with a tally of more than 15,300.
+Our Fair Pay petition for aged care nurses has reached the target of 15,000 signatures over the month of June 2020 – with a tally of more than 15,300.
 Thank you to everyone who has shown their support for this important issue helping share the petition and encourage others to sign.

 The Fair Pay petition handover, 6 August 2020.

 On 6 August, Chief Executive Simon Wallace and Nursing Leadership Group Chair Frances Hughes presented the fair pay petition, with over 15,300 signatures, to representatives from New Zealand’s four largest political parties.

 Simon and Frances were supported by the NZACA National Office team, Anna Blackwell (Nursing Leadership Group member and owner of Cook Street Nursing Care Centre), and nurses from Te Hopai Rest Home in Wellington.

 The petition was accepted by Minister for Seniors Tracey Martin, National Party Spokesperson for Seniors Tim Macindoe, Chair of the Health Select Committee Lousia Wall, and Green Party Spokesperson for Seniors Jan Logie who all spoke in support of pay parity for aged care nurses.